Skip to content

 Strengths:

-• High Inference Speed: Optimized for real-time performance.
+• High Inference Speed: Optimized architecture for rapid object detection.

 Weaknesses: